Monoprice 10×6.25 Graphic Drawing Tablet: Honest Review

 What’s in the Box?
 First Impressions

-When you first unbox the Monoprice tablet, the contents are straightforward and practical.
+The Monoprice tablet’s packaging is straightforward and practical.
 Inside, you’ll typically find:

 • The 10×6.25-inch tablet itself